Gretna handles Elkhorn to clinch state berth

 “We talked about, ‘Hey we need to finish matches’, so their aware of it.
 It’s not something where we’re like we can lay back,” Brandon said.
 “We might’ve done it against Elkhorn South, but I didn’t get that sense here.
 I just thought Elkhorn played really well and we didn’t execute as well than in the first and second.”

-Schuler added another kill out of the timeout to lead 20-17 and then with the score 21-18, Gretna scored the next-four points, including a kill by Lydia Yost and a block by Prentice, to win the district title.
+With the score 21-18, Gretna scored the next-four points, including a kill by Yost and a block by Prentice, to win the district title.

 “Elkhorn played tough in the fourth again.
 We know we don’t want to go to the fifth because anybody can win the fifth set, so we were patient and we stayed aggressive at the end, which is something we’ve been really good at this year,” Brandon said.
 “It’s kind of hard to teach that to teams because it’s tight at the end and you want to just be careful, but this team has just been aggressive in those moments.”